thenativeweb/tourism/README.md

 At the moment, installation of this module must be made manually.

-*NOTE: Please note that you only need to add tourism and `grunt` itself as a dependency to the `package.json` file.
-You do not have to add any plugins, tourism brings everything it needs to run.*
+*NOTE: You only need to add tourism and `grunt` itself as dependencies to the `package.json` file.
+You do not have to add any plugins, tourism contains everything it needs to run internally.*

 ## Quick Start